fcuenya/btcbets-amplify/README.md

 ## Getting started

-There is an instance of the app deployed to AWS and available at .
-In any case, below are the instructions for running it both locally and in the cloud.
+There is an instance of the app up and running on AWS available [here](https://main.dpncvy8dw2nph.amplifyapp.com/), and below are the instructions for running it both locally and in the cloud.

 ### Local run